 If this happens, you have two options:

 1) Find a way to split your offer into several different products that will be used by different people or groups of people,

 2) Stop trying to do everything for everyone and focus on serving one group really well instead.

 All layers of your funnel need to be connected.

 You can’t just have a bunch of disjointed parts that lead customers in different directions – they need to flow in parallel and meet at some point.

 This is where the entire funnel comes into play: it’s like a map that shows how all of these aspects fit together and come together.

 Some sales funnels can be very complex, but that usually means there’s a lot of money to be made in a market by serving a certain audience well.

-The funnel mapping process is a critical step in creating an effective marketing plan.
+The funnel mapping process is a critical step in creating an effective online marketing plan.

 It’s not just about how many people you can get to your site, but who they are and what stage of the buying cycle they’re at when they arrive.